-Best Car for the Drive: AMG GT R
+Best Car for the Drive: Mercedes-AMG GT R

 Saddle Road, Mauna Kea State Park, Hawaii

-Flanked by volcanos Muana Kea and Muana Loa on either side, Saddle Road isn’t short on breathtaking views.
-The naturally chaotic volcanic formations give way to the perfect canvas of asphalt and a scenic downhill run to the crystal-blue waters of the Pacific.
+Flanked as it is by the Mauna Kea and Mauna Loa volcanoes, Saddle Road isn’t short on breathtaking views.
+The naturally-chaotic volcanic formations give way to the perfect canvas of asphalt and a scenic downhill run to the crystal-blue waters of the Pacific.

 Best Car for the Drive: Bentley Continental GT